President and lawmakers push for new gun legislation

 “I think we need to get there eventually,” Kinzinger said.

-The bipartisan group of senator will meet this week to discuss how they can move forward.
+The bipartisan group of senators will meet this week to discuss how they can move forward.